farrelmr/playground-w7BCBUIV/markdowns/welcome.md

 # Java 8 – Streams Cookbook

 The origins of this article were my original blog post [Java 8 - Streams Cookbook](https://www.javabullets.com/java-8-streams-cookbook/).
-This article provided a single main method and a number of different Streams examples.
-This post re-writes the article interactively using tech.io.
+This article provided a number of examples using Java 8 Streams from the original article, and allows them to be run using tech.io.

 Streams in Java 8 provide a declarative approach to Collections.
 The simplest analogy is the your Collection is a water butt, and when you turn the tap(faucet) you create a stream which you can then process.